funded by the eu logo

 Scan and Innovation Radar

 In order that the socio-economic impacts of CCAM can be researched and modelled it is essential that a comprehensive analysis of the landscape is undertaken.
-This analysis must extend beyond the technology itself and consider the implications across political, economic, social, technology, legal and environmental (PESTAL) spheres.
-This work continues to implement a structured innovation scan of evolving knowledge, using state of the art AI tools, as it becomes available and concludes with a consideration of the highest impact use cases through which socio-economic impacts can be evaluated.
+This work implements a structured innovation scan of evolving knowledge across three areas of:

 Structured Insights from the PESTLE Framework